 - Force Uppercase – make entire file all caps, if desired, by clicking on the “uppercase” icon at the top of the edit page.
 You can undo this process by using the “oops” key (control-Z on a PC or command-Z on a mac)

 - Hand Sync – easily change the time codes by using the spacebar as the video plays.
 This is used to adjust time codes in a section of video that is out of sync due to background music, poor audio quality, or other reasons.
 Hand syncing can also be used throughout an entire file to synchronize foreign language text to create a subtitle file.
-Hand Syncing Tutorial
+Written Instructions or Hand Syncing Tutorial

 - Line Length – change number of characters per line.
 Characters Per Line Tutorial